 attempts to load

-res/values/strings.xml, the user will see an
+res/values/strings.xml, the user sees an error

-error message and a Force Close button.
+message and a Force Close button.

 For more information, see Testing for Default Resources.